gwangjinkim/krakenohlcvt/README.md

 # then get the timeframe from the specific symbol
 df = kd.load_symbol_data("ETHUSDT", "15m")
+# if timeframe not in ["1m", "15m", "1h", "1d"], then the '1m' data gets loaded and the timeframe
+# inferred from the 1m data!

 # save a timeframe of a specific symbol as df pickle:
 kd.save_to_df_pickle(symbol="ETHUSDT", timeframe="15m", outpath=os.path.expanduser("~/projects/python/LotusBot/src/backtester/ETHUSDT_15m.csv"), dropna_rows=True)